 Convergence Criteria: Second Order Conditions 8

+Seems like some text on robustness and reparameterization could be added

 Background on model convergence

 Convergence is a key property of a stock assessment model.
 A lack of model convergence indicates that the optimization criteria used for statistical estimation are not being satisfied and therefore that the model does not actually solve the estimation problem.
 Here one can think of the assessment model as a combination of model structure and input data that produces a particular mode of analysis for the population and fishery system dynamics.
 The construction of the assessment model requires assumptions, assertions and choices regarding the statistical and mathematical relationships between the model structure and input data.
 One of the key aspects of this construction is the choice of the statistical framework for estimating the free parameters in the model.
 In this context, modern stock assessment models use one of three estimation frameworks: frequentist, Bayesian, or random (a.k.a., mixed random and fixed parameters) effects.
 Convergence is the verification that the estimates of model parameters solve the optimization problem associated with each statistical framework.
 In what follows, we will describe some best practices for verifying that an individual assessment model converges to an optimal solution under each of the statistical frameworks.